CiscoDevNet/ansible-aci/docs/docsite/rst/developing_modules_general_aci.rst

         **),**
         **child_classes=child_classes**
     )

 12. aci.get_existing() should remain as is.
 It is used to get the existing configuration of 'ipRouteP'.

-13. When state is present we need to construct payload which will be posted to APIC.
+13. When state is present, we need to construct a payload which will be posted to APIC.
 Payload takes class_config and child_config.
 The class_config has the main attributes.
-If new attributes are added in new versins of APIC, we will add that attribute to class config only if it is assigned with a value.
+If new attributes are added in new versions of APIC, we will add that attribute to class_config only if it is assigned a value.

 .. code-block:: python

       if state == 'present':
         child_configs = []
         class_config = dict(